PaulHCode/AzureHelper/README.md

   $Results = Invoke-AzureCommand -ScriptBlock $MyScriptBlock -AllSubscriptions
 ```

+## Recent Additions
+- Write-AHLogAnalytics - This function sends data to Log Analytics using the Data Collector REST API
+- Export-AHPolicySetDefinition - Exports an Azure Policy Initiative definition (also known as a policy set) and the associated policy definitions
+- Export-AHPolicyDefinition - Exports an Azure Policy  definition
+- Export-AHPolicyException - Exports Azure Policy Exemptions
+- Find-AHDuplicateSubnets - Find duplicate subnets in all VNets.
+Have many vnets across many subscriptions?
+This helps find a mistake.
+- Get-AHAllPolicyExemptions - Gets all policy exemptions for all management groups, subscriptions, resource groups, and individual resources.

-- Select-AHSubscription -GUI to show which subscriptions I have access to then Set-AzContext to it
+- Select-AHSubscription - GUI to show which subscriptions I have access to then Set-AzContext to it
 - Move-AHVMFromDedicatedHost - Moves a VM from a dedicated host
 - Move-AHVMToDedicatedHost - Moves a VM to the specified dedicated host
 - New-AHRoute - Add UDR for access to Azure Endpoints - GUI only using Out-GridView passthrough